maxcal/TagHelper/readme.md

 # TagHelper

-A PHP helper class which uses DOM to create HTML elements.
+A PHP view helper class which uses DOM to create HTML elements.